sammyhenningsson/shaf/README.md

 This is the collection of posts (which currently is empty, see `$response['_embedded']['posts']`).
 Besides from the emtpy list of posts we also get an embedded form (with rel _doc:create-form_).
 This form should be used to create a new post.

 ## Upgrading a project created with shaf version < 0.4.0
-Shaf version 0.4.0 introduced a few changes that are not backward compatible with previous version.
-This means that if you created your Shaf project with an older gem version and then upgrade this gem to v0.4.0 your project will not function.
+Shaf version 0.4.0 introduced a few changes that are not backward compatible with previous versions.
+This means that if you created your Shaf project with an older version of this gem and then upgrade this gem to v0.4.0, your project will not function.
 To remedy this you will need to execute (from inside your project directory):
 ```sh
 cd /path/to/my_project
 shaf upgrade
 ```

 ## HAL
-The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like a any JSON object, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
+The [HAL](http://stateless.co/hal_specification.html) mediatype is very simple and looks like any JSON object, except for two reserved keys __links_ and __embedded_. __links_ displays possible actions that may be taken. __embedded_ contains nested resources.
 A HAL payload may contain a special link with rel _curies_, which is similar to namespaces in XML.
 Shaf uses a curie called _doc_ and makes it possible to fetch documentation for any link or embedded resources with a rel begining with 'doc:'.
 The href for curies are always templated, meaning that a part of the href (in our case '{rel}') must be replaced with a value.
 In the payload above the href of the doc curie is 'http://localhost:3000/doc/post/rels/{rel}' and there is one embedded resource prefixed with 'doc:', namely 'doc:create-form'.
 So this means that if we would like to find out information about what this embedded resource is and how it relates to the posts collection we replace '{rel}' with 'create-form' and perform a GET request to this url.
 ```sh
 curl http://localhost:3000/doc/post/rels/create-form
 ```